Free Software

 To put it simply, proprietary software often hides malicious behaviour from its users — behaviour, for example, that violates the user's privacy, or uses their computer to do things that they most probably disagree with, such as mining bitcoins on behalf of the app's developers.
 Now, free software could theoretically also feature such malicious behaviour, but since the source code is available, it would not take very long for someone to find out and spread the word.
 Motivated programmers might even create a version of the program stripped of its undesirable behaviour.

-This is why we say that with proprietary software, the software controls the users, but with free software, it is the users who control the software — and this control is not only individual, but also collective.
+This is why there is a saying that with proprietary software, the software controls the users, but with free software, it is the users who control the software — and this control is not only individual, but also collective.
 Have you ever experienced the frustration of finding out an application you love has been abandoned by its developers?
 With proprietary software, nothing can be done about it.
 With free software, though, if the application is still useful to many, a community might gather around a project to keep it alive.

 Examples of Free Software